Dear Potential Buyer

 - Closing Date

-Before we are out of the Attorney Review on your buy, there are a few issues which you must review for yourself and with me.
+Before we are out of the Attorney Review on your buy, there are a few issues which you and I must review together.

 - First, if you have a house to sell in order to be able to buy this property, you should discuss this with me immediately, as it may affect whether you should proceed with your contracts.
 I will assume that this is not an issue in your situation unless I hear from you to the contrary.
 If this is an issue, I would like you to contact me both by phone and by email so that the issue is not missed.

-- Second, if the property that you are purchasing is in a development and involves an Association, you should try to review the By-Laws and Conditions, Covenants & Restrictions before the end of the Attorney Review to determine whether there are any limitations on the use of the property which prevent you from using the property in the manner intended by you.
-(If you cannot review the By-Laws and Conditions, Covenants & Restrictions before the end of the Attorney Review, in my Attorney Review Letter I will try to require that the Sellers provide them to you and give you three days to review them; but if you fail to do so within that time, you will lose your right to cancel the contracts for reasons related to those documents.
+- Second, if the property that you are purchasing is in a development and involves an Association, you should try to review the Rules and Regulations and Conditions, Covenants & Restrictions before the end of the Attorney Review to determine whether there are any limitations on the use of the property which prevent you from using the property in the manner intended by you.
+(If you cannot review the Rules and Regulations and Conditions, Covenants & Restrictions before the end of the Attorney Review, in my Attorney Review Letter I will try to require that the Sellers provide them to you and give you three days to review them; but if you fail to do so within that time, you will lose your right to cancel the contracts for reasons related to those documents.

 Resale Property Attorney Review Issues

-- If the property has a finished basement, addition or deck, or any other construction which might have required a permit, you should alert me, and you or your realtor should check with the municipality to confirm whether permits and approvals were obtained by the Sellers or their predecessors from the Township.
-Whether or not I ask for them in the Attorney Review, you should follow up to insure that you receive copies of any permits.
+- If the property has a finished basement, addition or deck, or any other construction which might have required a permit, you should alert me, and you or your realtor should order an OPRA ( Open Public Record Act) search from the municipality to confirm whether permits and approvals were obtained by the Sellers or their predecessors from the Township for construction which might have required permits and whether those permits were “closed”.
+It will not show whether permits were needed but not applied for.
+You must be vigilant to look for permits which you believe would have been necessary, as for things such as additions, finished basements, and other improvements.
+Whether or not I ask for them in the Attorney Review, you should follow up to insure that you receive copies of any permits that exist.

 - Be aware that Buyers pay a “mansion tax” of 1% of the gross sales price of a property for properties with a sales price more than $1,000,000.00 regardless of whether the property is new construction or a resale.